Importing Used Salvage Vehicles Uruguay

-That said, there are certain ways around Uruguay’s tight restrictions placed upon the importation of used for the United States and elsewhere.
+There are certain ways around Uruguay’s tight restrictions on the importation of used for the United States and elsewhere.
 Below, we’re going to review what the exceptions to these restrictions are.
 In addition, we’ll go over the various steps you would need to undertake in order to import a used U.S. vehicle into Uruguay, should you be able to avail yourself of these exemptions.
-Finally, we’ll talk a bit more about the used car market in Uruguay and what – if any – opportunities exist for the savvy used car exporter / importer.
+Finally, we’ll talk a bit more about the used car market in Uruguay and what – if any – opportunities exist for the savvy used car exporter/importer.

 Uruguay’s Ban on Used Car Imports

 As mentioned, Uruguay has incredibly tight restrictions when it comes to the importation of used cars from the United States and elsewhere.
-By presidential decree, all used cars, busses, trucks, motorcycles and other vehicles are banned from being imported into the country.
-This ban may expire at some point, however, it is currently renewed every 180 days by the government on a rolling basis.
-This ban does not extend to used and / or refurbished auto parts, however.
+By presidential decree, there is a ban on all importation of used cars, buses, trucks, motorcycles, and other vehicles into the country.
+This ban may expire at some point, however, there is a current renewal every 180 days by the government on a rolling basis.
+The ban does not extend to used and/or refurbished auto parts, however.

 This ban is not as iron-clad as it might at first appear, though.
 There are several notable exceptions.
-Of most interest to the would-be auto importer in Uruguay is that special exemptions are made for sports cars and classic automobiles that are more than 20 years old.
-(Note that age is determined by date of manufacture and not by date of sale).
+Of most interest to the would-be auto importer in Uruguay is that there are special exemptions for sports cars and classic automobiles that are more than 20 years old.
+(Note that age is by the date of manufacture and not by the date of sale).

-Additionally, Uruguayan citizens are permitted to import one used car every three years provided they meet a certain list of criteria:
+Additionally, Uruguayan citizens can import one used car every three years so far they meet a certain list of criteria:

 - The citizen must have spent at least three years living abroad.

-- The vehicle must have been owned by and registered to that citizen for a period of at least three years.
+- The vehicle must have been owned by and registered to that city for a period of at least three years.